The Ultimate Printable Moving Checklist for Canadians

 Moving has the ultimate longest list of “to dos.”
 It’s one of the most important sources of stress for Canadians and we understand you!
 In this moving checklist, we gather all the information you should know when moving, from a curated list of movers in every major city to tips on how to make friends with your new neighbours.
 In this particular instance, we wanted to provide you with a complete checklist that you can refer to throughout your moving experience.
 Here is what we have learned from the hundreds of thousands of moves we’ve participated in.
 Happy moving!

-Before you jump in the moving checklist, plan your new home.
+Before you jump in the Ultimate Canadian Moving Checklist, plan your new home.

 For most of us, this is the fun part.
 Planning your new home is a great project full of dreams and possibilities.
 Are you getting a big TV, your dream kitchen or a baby room?
 Are you planning on painting or doing renovation at the new place to make it your own?
 This is the first thing you need to plan since it will impact your moving date, the furniture you need to buy or sell, the professionals you want to hire and the logistics do it all.
 If possible, try to do all renovation and painting prior to moving in, otherwise you’ll have to live in your boxes for a few days or weeks.
 Once the planning is done, moving preparation starts.